 How to study Chemistry in the UK or US

 If you’re interested in the sciences, and would like to pursue a career in Chemistry, a degree from one of best universities for Chemistry in the UK or US is a fantastic place to start.

-Kaplan offers pathway courses to prepare you for degree study abroad – why not explore our education options for international students?
+Kaplan offers pathway courses to prepare you for degree study abroad – why not explore the Chemistry degrees in the UK or find Chemistry degrees in the USA using our degree finder?
 You could go on to develop life-saving medicines, carry out important research, or even discover a new element to add to the periodic table.